 Detailed assessments allow patients and care coordinators to determine if there are any current health and risk factors and follow up with counseling to help reduce any risks if necessary.

 Some of the highlights of Annual Wellness Visits for patients:

 Although these services are interesting to patients, their appeal is not lost on practices and physicians themselves.

-Outsourcing such services is a great way for physicians to continue working the way they always have, while providing a hands-off service that allows them to have deeper insight into their patient’s health and the control to sign-off on any important matters.
+Outsourcing such services is a great way for physicians to continue working the way they always have while providing a hands-off service that allows them to have a deeper insight into their patient’s health and the control to sign-off on any important matters.

-Although such services can be time consuming and resource intensive, which seems to be the only con, they can easily be outsourced, removing any and all uneasiness.
-Physicians can increase their care offerings, provide appealing services to their patients – allowing them to have more control over their health – and make incremental revenue in the process.
+Although such services can be time-consuming and resource-intensive, which seems to be the only con, they can easily be outsourced, removing any and all uneasiness.
+Physicians can increase their care offerings, provide appealing services to their patients.
+This allows them to have more control over their health and make incremental revenue in the process.